computational-psychology/hrl/docs/calibration/how-high-resolution-lum-is-achieved.md

 instead of 256, a factor of 256 more resolution, over the same ordinary 8-bit-per-channel video link.

-This trick costs colour: an M16 display is greyscale only.
-That is the trade `HRL` was built around, and it is why the library's core is greyscale and colour support came later, in a different device mode.
+This trick costs color: an M16 display is greyscale only.
+That is the trade `HRL` was built around, and it is why the library's core is greyscale and color support came later, in a different device mode.

 ## Where it happens in the code